Consultant - for the realization of a harmonized methodology on participatory mapping of representative areas of Pool and Niari

 The consultant must submit:

-• A statement of interest describing the understanding of the expected mission, the proposed team (if multiple consultants), and how it meets the above requirements (Criteria);
+• A statement of interest describing the understanding of the expected mission, the proposed team (if multiple consultants) and how it meets the above requirements (Criteria);

-• The CV(s) of the team members;
+• The CV or CVs of the team members;

 • Examples and references of similar previous work;